JokerZenDev/MacOS-calculator/README.md

-# iOS Calculator Simulator
+# MacOS Calculator Simulator

 ![Calculator Demo](demo.gif)

 ## Overview

-The iOS Calculator Simulator is a web application built with React.js that replicates the functionality and design of the native iOS calculator app.
+The MacOS Calculator Simulator is a web application built with React.js that replicates the functionality and design of the native MacOS calculator app.
 This project provides users with a familiar calculator experience right in their web browser.

 ## Features